dosisod/skull/docs/c-integration.md

 To compile, run the following:

 ```
+$ skull hello2.sk -c
-$ skull hello2.sk -m _skull_main -- hello2.c -no-pie -o hello2
+$ cc .hello2.sk.o hello2.c -no-pie -o hello2
 ```

-Here we compile `hello2.sk`, rename `main` to `_skull_main`, and call it from `main` in out C program.
+Here we compile `hello2.sk`, and call hello2 from `main` in our C program.

-You MUST call the main funciton of the Skull program in C, as main may need to initialize variables.
+You MUST call `SKULL_INIT_MODULE` before calling any functions in that module.